 - We will stay informed on current trends of the COVID-19 virus.

-What you need to know before you attend
+What you need to know before attending Sunday Worship and Weekday Activities

-- Live streaming of both 9:30am and 11:00am services will continue on Sunday mornings.
+- Live streaming of worship services will continue on Sunday mornings.

 - Please do not attend if you fall into one of these categories: